alekswael/DAB/README.md

 **The project features:**
 - Generate masking predictions with instruction-tuned 🤗 HuggingFace models
 - Benchmark anonymization models to obtain evaluation metrics
-- Danish annotation guidelines
+- DAB annotation guidelines
 - Annotate new data in Label Studio with a setup guide and config
 - Support for multiple annotators
 - Bootstrap annotations with a pre-annotation framework

 ## 🔧 Setup

-This project was developed for Python 3.12.3.
+This project is developed on Python 3.12.3 and **only supports Python 3.12** - make sure you have a working installation before proceeding.

 1. Clone the repository:
     ```bash